 The City's housing needs of the low-income and very low-income families who reside in the jurisdiction served by the Authority and other families on the waiting lists remain in great demand.
-The following reflects the preliminary 2024 "Homeless Point-In-Time Count & Survey Comprehensive Report" (Report), which is the homeless count of unsheltered and sheltered populations in San Francisco.
-The full report will be released in summer 2024.
+The following reflects the 2024 "Homeless Point-In-Time Count & Survey Comprehensive Report" (Report), which is the homeless count of unsheltered and sheltered populations in San Francisco.

-- Unsheltered Homelessness: 4,355 unsheltered people were counted, marking a 1% decrease since 2022: - o Streets and Tents: 2,913 people were counted residing in tents or on the street.
-This is a 13% decrease since 2022. - o Vehicles: 1,442 people were counted residing in vehicles marking a 37% increase from 2022. - Youth Homelessness: Since 2022, the number of sheltered homeless youth has increased 75%; while the population of unsheltered homeless youth has decreased by 9%. - Veteran Homelessness: The total number of homeless veterans decreased by 3% with 587 homeless veterans identified in 2024 compared to 605 in 2022. - Family Homelessness: The City and County of San Francisco introduced targeted efforts to better identify homeless families.
-These efforts were introduced in 2024 and thus far, 437 homeless families were counted with 143 families
+- Sheltered Homelessness: There are more people experiencing homelessness in San Francisco in shelter than ever before.
+3,969 people were living in shelters, marking a 39% increase since 2019.
+This corresponds with a 28% increase in shelter beds since 2019. - Unsheltered Homelessness: 4,354 unsheltered people were counted, marking a 1% decrease since 2022: - o Streets and Tents: 2,913 people were counted residing in tents or on the street.
+This is a 13% decrease since 2022. - o Vehicles: 1,442 people were counted residing in vehicles marking a 37% increase from 2022. - Youth Homelessness: This represents unaccompanied minors under 18 years old and young adults age 18-24.
+Since 2022, the number of sheltered homeless youth has increased 76% between 2022 and 2024; while the population of unsheltered homeless youth has decreased by 9% in that same time period. - Veteran Homelessness: The total number of homeless veterans decreased by 3%